ahmedadham88/ePay/README.md

 ### Procedure

  * Go to the RFID/NFC folder, mvn clean install and run the generated Jar File
- * The back-end folders are inside the eriPay directory, so you can import this gradle project and run the springboot application
+ * The back-end folders are inside the ePay directory, so you can import this gradle project and run the springboot application
  * Go to the front-end folder, npm install then npm start to run the front-end